-Your customers and clients are constantly UNDER ATTACK from rival organizations attempting to steal them from your business.
+Your customers are constantly UNDER ATTACK from rival organisations attempting to steal them from your business.
 In many businesses and organisations as fast as customers are persuaded in through the front door – others are silently slipping out the back.

-WHAT IF – through increased focus – through a well thought out Customer Retention Strategy and through effective implementation of that strategy – you could reduce the attrition rate of your customer base by small percentage point?
+But through increased focus, a well thought out customer retention strategy and effective implementation of that strategy you can reduce the attrition rate of your customer base.

-Focus on a number of multiple strategies to really drive your business to levels of growth that previously you’d only dreamed possible.
+…focus on a number of multiple strategies to drive your business to levels of growth that previously you’d only dreamed possible.

-Here are an additional two accelerator ideas focused on retention of existing customers;
+Here are a couple of additional business growth ideas focused on retaining your existing customers

 Customers who rate the service from a supplier as “satisfactory” have a retention rate of 65%.
-However – those customers who rate the service they receive as “Very Satisfactory” have a loyalty rate of 95%.
+However, those customers who rate the service as “Very Satisfactory” have a loyalty rate of 95%.

-Yes – a 50% uplift in retention or loyalty – from 65% to 95% – just by an increase in perception of service – from ‘satisfied’ – to ‘very satisfied’.
+Yes, an uplift in retention or loyalty from 65% to 95% just by an increase in the perception of service from ‘satisfied’ to ‘very satisfied’.

-Your customer places an urgent order – you guarantee delivery for the day after tomorrow – however it arrives next morning – Speed Stuns!
+Your customer places an urgent order and you guarantee delivery for the day after tomorrow.
+It arrives next morning, Speed Stuns!

-The proposal your client needs by the end of the week – it’s in their inbox within 24 hours – Speed Stuns
+The proposal your client needs by the end of the week is in their inbox within 24 hours, Speed Stuns!

-You go to an important meeting – next morning the customer receives a hand-written card from you thanking them for the meeting – Speed Stuns!
+You go to an important meeting and next morning your customer receives a hand-written card from you thanking them for the meeting, Speed Stuns!

-I know you have the point.
-What a great expression and what a simple strategy to build loyalty.
+What a great expression and what a simple strategy to build customer loyalty.